marciosantetti/marciosantetti/README.md

 on the environmental effects of technological change, the effects of (residential) investment on business cycles, and on the structural determinants of the falling labor share in the US economy.

-I have experience in teaching Statistics, Econometrics, Macro/Microeconomic Theory, Forecasting, and Introductory Economics courses.
+I have experience in teaching Statistics, Econometrics, Game Theory, History of Economic Thought, Macro/Microeconomic Theory, Forecasting, and Introductory Economics courses.

 <br>